 A Vintage Fair is held every Friday and there is also a Farmers’ Market on the second Wednesday of every month.

 The schedule of markets may be affected by Covid-19 restrictions.

 Loughborough Fair today

 Approximately 100 individual show people attend each year, presenting between them some 20 large rides and numerous children's rides, games and novelty stalls.
-There is also plenty of refreshment stands as every fair needs candy floss.
+There are also plenty of refreshment stands as every fair needs candy floss.

 Each year, the Mayor of Charnwood officially opens the fair on the first night it is held and reads an official proclamation.

 Loughborough Fair is an extremely important event for visitors and families and the showpeople meeting up every year.
-Some of the showpeople have family members who have stood the same ground for generations.
+Some of the showpeople have family members who have stood on the same ground for generations.

 The 2020 fair was not held due to the pandemic.